The Writer's Compass » Becoming A Writer

 I was staring at a blank page and I had nothing.
 That’s not quite true.
 I had notes on 5×8 cards, I had my ideas for the scene, I had the chronology of events for the scene, I knew my characters.
 And still, I sat on my bed, staring at a blank computer screen.
 I had to ask myself, what’s wrong here?
 I don’t believe in writer’s block, so what is keeping me from at least typing the notes I’ve already hand written.
 It was simple.
 I was sitting on the wrong side of the bed.
 No, really.
 I write in bed, for one reason because my legs are short and they dangle, which is uncomfortable for long periods of time, so I like my legs propped and the bed is the best … Read entire article »

-Filed under: About Writing, Becoming A Writer, The Writer's Life
+Filed under: Becoming A Writer, About Writing, The Writer's Life

 New Review of The Writer’s Compass